davewalker5/ti-84-python/README.rst

 =======================

-To run the unit tests, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-The "tests\\mocks" folder and the sub-folders in the "src" folder should all be added to PYTHONPATH, with the exception of the "ti_desktop" and "utils" sub-folders.
+To run the unit tests, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated. **NOTE:** The "tests\\mocks" folder and the sub-folders in the "src" folder should all be added to PYTHONPATH, with the exception of the "ti_desktop" and "utils" sub-folders.

 The tests can then be run from the command line, at the root of the project folder, as follows: